 All Abilities Membership

 Your Club and/or Association can be more inclusive by offering the All Abilities Membership with Netball NSW.
 By offering the subsidised affiliation cost, you can help reduce the financial barrier to enable people with disability to be a part of our game.
-All Abilities Players are defined as any person who holds a valid concession card for a disability pension and/or a member of Sports Inclusion Australia.
-The All Abilities subsidised cost for the 2020 season is $30.82.
+All Abilities Players are defined as any person who holds a valid concession card for a disability pension and/or a member of Sport Inclusion Australia.
+In the case of children under the age of 18 years who are defined within this category, it is permissible for the parent / guardian to hold the concession card on their behalf.
+The All Abilities subsidised cost for the 2023 season is $38.00

 If additional assistance is required please email email@example.com .